-Hello fellow memoir writers!
+Hello, fellow memoir writers!
 Today’s inspiration is all about objects.
 We often hang onto things because of the emotions or memories they trigger.
 The object becomes an important touchstone that takes you back to a place and time important in your life.
 Read on for a fun, easy way to draw out the memories in your favorite things (and a mysterious surprise discovered in an old bookshop):

-Pick up the objects, handle them, notice the lines, the color the texture.
+Pick up the objects, handle them, and notice the lines, the color the texture.
 What memories are triggered?

 Did you inherit this item from a relative?
 Tell the story, talk about your relationship with them and the day you received this special thing.
 Maybe it’s an item from your childhood or something one of your children made for you.
 Is it a book that has impacted you greatly or a piece of art that evokes time and place in a special way?
 Perhaps it’s a record you and your sweetheart danced to that brings back a flood of memories.

-Whatever it is, you’ll know it by the emotions and memories that sneak, tramp, dance or cartwheel into your mind.
+Whatever it is, you’ll know it by the emotions and memories that sneak, tramp, dance, or cartwheel into your mind.
 Ask yourself questions as if you’ve never seen this object and you’re telling your best friend all about it.
 Again, no editing, write down everything that comes to mind:

 - When did you get it—was it on that first date with someone special?